THE FRIENDS OF DOWNHILLS PARK

 Park.
 See pictures

-We are also lobbying to raise funds to
+We have also lobbied to raise funds to

 restore the historic railings round the park.